 The IPP’s Communities of Practice (CoPs) provides live and interactive spaces where you can participate in events, learn about projects and topics related to innovation policy, contribute to blogs and discussions and share documents.
 Welcome!

-Austria is a small and open advanced European economy which had seen rapid progress in its research and innovation system.
+Austria is a small and open advanced European economy which has seen rapid progress in its research and innovation system.
 Keeping up the dynamic development of the Austrian innovation system is an important task.
 After nearly two decades of sustained growth, the expansion of R&D expenditure has slowed in the aftermath of the financial crisis, and constraints on public R&D expenditure are tight in current budgets.
-The main challenge is to increase the efficiency of current spending and to continue structural and institutional reforms in research organisations and public administration while launching new initiatives to address some of the main bottlenecks perceived in the research, technology and innovation system.
-In March 2011, the Austrian Council of Ministers announced a new Research, Technology and Innovation (RTI) Strategy for 2011-20: Becoming an Innovation Leader.

 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.